Characteristics Design: A Hedonic Approach to Optimal Product Differentiation: Introduction

 We extend the analysis to incorporate common ownership, under which firms are exposed to overlapping ownership structures and therefore internalize rivals' profits in their strategic decisions.
 We formulate this setting by adopting the modeling strategy of \cite{ederer2025pellegrino}, which nests monopoly and oligopoly as two polar cases.
-The rise of common ownership has been prominently observed over recent decades \citep{backusetal2021}, and it has attracted increasing policy concern regarding its anticompetitive effects; see, e.g., the survey by \cite{schmalz2018}.
+The rise of common ownership has been prominently observed over recent decades in the United States \citep{backusetal2021}, as well as in other countries \citep{antonetal2025}, and it has attracted increasing attention regarding its anticompetitive effects; see, e.g., the survey by \cite{schmalz2018}.
 The conventional policy concern is that common ownership softens firms' incentives to compete aggressively, for example by reducing output or raising prices, to the detriment of welfare.

 Our analysis sheds new light on the effects of common ownership through the channel of product differentiation.
-Specifically, unlike existing models \citep{rotemberg1984}, firms in our model have an additional channel through which they can soften competition, namely by differentiating their products more from those of other firms.
+Specifically, unlike existing work \citep{rotemberg1984}, firms in our model have an additional channel through which they can soften competition, namely by differentiating their products more from those of other firms.
 A higher degree of product differentiation then allows firms to sustain higher markups, which in turn strengthens their incentives to produce.
-We show that, under a simplified symmetric setting, equilibrium output levels increase with the strength of overlapping ownership links, indicating that this differentiation-induced effect outweighs the direct output-reducing effect stemming from profit internalization.
+We show that, in a simplified symmetric setting, equilibrium output levels increase with the strength of overlapping ownership links, indicating that this differentiation-induced effect outweighs the direct output-reducing effect stemming from profit internalization.
 Moreover, we show that social welfare is also increasing in the degree of common ownership, up to mild qualifications, implying that common ownership can contribute to welfare improvements once endogenous product differentiation is taken into account.